Updated: Mar 29

 If this guest meets any of the criteria above, then we vote yes; give them a plus one.
 Put yourself in this person's shoes.
-Would you want to attend a wedding without your SO?
+Would you want to attend a wedding without your significant other?

 2. Have you met this potential plus-one?

-Don't feel obligated to give your cousin a plus-one for someone she's "seeing."
-This cousin will have family members there that she knows.
-However, if this guest will not know anyone else at your wedding, consider giving them a date.
+Don't feel obligated to give your cousin a plus-one for someone she's "dating."
+This cousin will have family members there that she knows; however, if this guest will not know anyone else at your wedding, consider giving them a date.
 We all know what it feels like to be the odd man out.

 3. Do you want to give everyone in the wedding party a plus-one?

 We vote yes for this one, too.
 Offering a plus-one to your wedding party is a nice gesture after all of the time and money they put into your wedding.
 If you're to giving a plus-one to one wedding party member, then all of them should get a plus-one.